-Therefore, it is important to understand the context in which the abbreviation or term has been used.
-Abbreviations, acronyms, and medical terminology are used for many conditions and for instructions on medications prescribed by the doctor.
-This is a short list of common abbreviations you may have seen on your doctor's notebook; on a prescription drug container or bottle; in lab or other test results; or in doctor's notes.
+Have you ever tried to read a doctor's note or the letters and numbers on a prescription and found yourself lost?
+Health professionals often use abbreviations, acronyms, and other medical terminology as a reference to quickly search and accurately record information about their patients and give them instructions.
+It is important to understand the context in which the abbreviation or term has been used.
+This article provides a short list of common abbreviations you may have seen on your doctor's notebook; on a prescription drug container or bottle; in lab or other test results; or in doctor's notes.
 Use this list as a resource for finding common abbreviations and acronyms used in the health care community, to quickly find and answer your questions about the letters and numbers of a drug that your doctor has prescribed, or other notes from your doctor or other medical professionals.

 If you have high blood pressure, you are at risk of developing life-threatening diseases, such as strokes and heart attacks.
 The OpenMD index includes 5000 common medical abbreviations.
 The meanings vary by institution and clinical context.
 When available, the context and the original Latin term are provided in parentheses after the English definition.